Terrie has type 2 diabetes. She has a certificate in fitness and nutrition. She has a passion for helping others find their path to health.

 Each of these sites provides a wealth of information on diabetes life.
-They have info on foods recipes and ways to make your life easier.
+They have info on food recipes and ways to make your life easier.

-From my house to yours: I wish you Health, Happiness and a long life.
+From my house to yours: I wish you Health, Happiness, and Long Life.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.